core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Between the client and the proxy, using the OSCORE Security Context CTX_C_P.
 The client uses the OSCORE Sender ID 0x20 when using OSCORE with the proxy.

-The example also shows how the client establishes an OSCORE Security Context CTX_C_P with the proxy and CTX_C_S with the server, by using the key establishment protocol EDHOC {{RFC9528}}.
+The example also shows how the client establishes an OSCORE Security Context CTX_C_P with the proxy and CTX_C_S with the server, by using the key exchange protocol EDHOC {{RFC9528}}.

 ~~~~~~~~~~~ aasvg
 Client  Proxy  Server